-Human antihemophilic factor is given as an injection through a needle placed into a vein.
-Your doctor, nurse, or other healthcare provider will give you this injection.
-You may be shown how to use your medicine at home.
-Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of needles, IV tubing, and other items used in giving the medicine.
+Human antihemophilic factor is injected into a vein through an IV.
+You may be shown how to use an IV at home.
+Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.

 This medication comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.

 Always wash your hands before preparing and giving your injection.